 The Seafront Development – Plot A

-Plot A and the Leas Lift Square are the latest stage in the Seafront Development in Folkestone.
+Plot A and the Leas Lift Square are another new stage in the Seafront Development in Folkestone.
 These proposals have been presented to the public for feedback as part of the continuing improvements in the Harbour and Seafront area.
 Since 2004, the Harbour and parts of Folkestone Seafront have been owned by the Folkestone Harbour and Seafront Development Company.
 Extensive renovation and refurbishments have gone on to ensure that this historic part of our town continues to play a vital role in day-to-day living for residents and visitors to Folkestone.

 The Harbour Arm has become one of Kent’s major visitor attractions, with more than 2.3 million visits happening a year.
 The significant renovations have been authentic and in sympathy with the historical narrative of the town.
 There is a keen interest in keeping the area protected from the sea and salt-water by using rust-proof fixtures and fittings, and extensive protection against high tides and sea-level rises.